Celebrating Lunar New Year in Sydney

 Hurstville Lunar New Year Festival

-Stroll Forest Road, Hurstville, where you can savor a variety of food and explore market stalls, complemented by roving performances.
+Stroll Forest Road, Hurstville, where you can savour a variety of food and explore market stalls, complemented by roving performances.
 Alternatively, you can visit Hurstville Plaza to enjoy the amazing stage entertainment.

 The stage performances will kick off at 2.00pm, followed by the official opening ceremony at 3.00pm.
 Afterwards, community performances will resume and continue to entertain the audience until 9.00pm.
 Don’t miss this opportunity to experience a day filled with fun, culture, and entertainment!